 - Wat Lokayasutharam – Here, you’ll find a giant reclining Buddha, measuring 42 by 8 meters.

-- Wat Chaiwatthanaram – Resting on the bank of the Chao Phraya River, this temple features aesthetics that was definitely influenced by Cambodia’s Angkor temples.
+- Wat Chaiwatthanaram – Resting on the bank of the Chao Phraya River, this temple features aesthetics that were definitely influenced by Cambodia’s Angkor temples.
 Time your visit during sunset to see its beauty in a dramatic light.

 - Wat Mahathat – Considered one of the most significant temples in Ayutthaya’s history, Wat Mahathat features a collection of old buildings, such as the royal hall, small temples, and octagonal pagodas.